richard-scryber/PaperworkDayDocs/docs/reference/htmlattributes/index.md

 ### Binding values to attributes

 The library is strongly typed and expects specific types to be set on a value of an attribute.
 These can be explicity set within a template content, or created dynamically at generation time.
 Some attributes however are explicitly static only, or explicitly binding only - as the required type is not convertable.
-These are marked in tables below, with one of **Any | Binding Only | Static Only**.
+These are marked in tables below, with one of **Any** or **Binding Only** or **Static Only**.

 ## Global Attributes